Frank Press: Later career

 In 1996, Press co-founded WAG (the Washington Advisory Group, later known as the Advisory Group at Huron), a global consulting company with clients that included approximately 50 leading universities.
-WAG played a notable role all phases of the founding of King Abdullah University of Science and Technology (KAUST) in Thuwal, Saudi Arabia.
+WAG played a notable role in the founding of King Abdullah University of Science and Technology (KAUST) in Thuwal, Saudi Arabia.
 Press chaired that university's international advisory committee until 2010.

 Press was the recipient of 30 honorary degrees.
 Named in his honor are Mount Press, which in the Ellsworth Mountains, Antarctica; and Osedax frankpressi, a species of whalebone-eating marine worm.

 Personal life

 Press died on January 29, 2020, at the age of 95.
 He was the father of physicist William H. Press.